-In terms of its own operational environmental impact, the Group has set the following targets:
+In terms of the environmental impact, stemming from its own operations, the Group has set the following targets:

-- in line with UNEP FI NZBA: to reach net zero emissions by 2050 or sooner. - in line with the UNEP FI PRB Impact Analysis, Impact area Resource efficiency Security: - Share of electricity from zero-carbon sources: 75% by 2030 - Paper consumption (No. of prints): 50% decrease by 2025 vs baseline year 2019 c.
+- in line with UNEP FI NZBA: to reach net-zero GHG emission balance in its own operations the latest by 2050. - in line with the UNEP FI PRB Impact Analysis, Impact area Resource efficiency Security: - Share of electricity from zero-carbon sources: 75% by 2030 - Paper consumption (No. of prints): 50% decrease by 2025 compared to its baseline year 2019 c.
 Current investment activities and (future) investment targets towards environmental objectives and EU Taxonomy-aligned activities